archived chinoiserie wallpaper fragment from brighton pavilion

 Creating an authentic chinoiserie look requires a carefully considered selection of composition, style and colour, with each element coming together to build a classic scene.

-Trees and their individual composition are so integral to the overall design, and I study a variety of original compositions to get all my own ideas.
 Typically, chinoiserie scenes are made from a row of trees that spread out wider at the top and nearer the ground, with smaller shrubs like peonies or fruits, as well as decorative pots, ornate fencing and trellis adding further detail.
 Open spaces are filled with butterflies or birds and many tree branches intertwine to give a natural feeling.

 Chinoiserie wallpaper initial design in black and white and finished piece in powder blue on pink background